leotaku/kojirou/README.md

 Prebuilt binaries for Linux, Windows and MacOS on x86 and ARM processors are provided.
 Visit the [release tab](https://github.com/leotaku/kojirou/releases) to download the archive for your respective setup.

-On Linux and MacOS you will have to make the provided binary executable after downloading.
+On Linux and MacOS you will have to make the provided binary executable after extracting it from the archive.

 ``` shell
 chmod u+x ./kojirou.exe